xpepper/kata-fizzbuzz-java/README.md

 ## Machen

 - [F] apply Foo also on numbers multiple of 7
+- [R] rename tests to convey more info on how the rule works (E.g. `FooComesFirstAndIsOn...`)
 - [R] `SumRule` should have a list of rules to sum
 - [R] `OrRule` should have a list of rules and apply the first applicable